-□ Did Not Observe classroom and school decision-making decisions.
+□ Did Not Observe classroom and school levels. decision-making process at the classroom decisions. and/or school level(s).

-levels. process at the

-classroom

-and/or school

-level(s).

 ACTIVITIES / ATHLETIC DIRECTOR AND ASST.
 ACTIVITIES / ATHLETIC DIRECTOR PERFORMANCE STANDARDS

 (The standards descriptors are not an exhaustive list and should not be used as a checklist to self-assess your performance.
 They are included to provide guidance for your reflections.)